Kevin Hart’s March at Resorts World is just the start

 Since opening in November 2021, Resorts World Theatre has staged pop, rock, country and magic headliners.
 The venue is now bolstering its comedy presence.

-Film and stand-up star Kevin Hart is returning to Resorts World March 17-18.
+Film and stand-up star Kevin Hart is returning to Resorts World on March 17 and 18.
 That’s merely the beginning, as we anticipate more dates this year.
-Hart has performed four shows at Resorts Wold Theatre on his “Reality Check Tour,” including New Year’s Eve and New Year’s Day.
+Hart has performed four shows at Resorts World Theatre on his “Reality Check” tour, including New Year’s Eve and New Year’s Day.

 But Hart’s series is not being billed as a “residency.”
 We’ll go with “extended engagement.”
-He joins recording stars Katy Perry, Carrie Underwood, Luke Bryan and famed illusionist David Blaine in rotation at Resorts World.
+He joins recording stars Katy Perry, Carrie Underwood and Luke Bryan and famed illusionist David Blaine in rotation at Resorts World.

 “Being one of the first comedians to take the stage at Resorts World Theatre in 2022 and ringing in the New Year from the venue was an unforgettable experience,” Hart said in a news release issued Wednesday.
 “The intimacy of the theatre combined with the energy of Las Vegas audiences is unparalleled, and I’m thrilled to bring my ‘Reality Check’ Tour back for more performances in 2023.”